derenlei/FactCG/README.md

 ```
 Note:
 * you can evaulate different fact-checkers: `FactCG`, `Minicheck`, `AlignScore`, `SummaC-ZS` and `SummaC-CV`
-* you can choose `threshold_` as `tune` for selecting the best threshold per best dev set performance in LLM-Aggrefact, or as `fixed` for fixing threshold to 0.5.
+* you can choose `threshold-setting` as `tune` for selecting the best threshold per best dev set performance in LLM-Aggrefact, or as `fixed` for fixing threshold to 0.5.

 2. Evaluation on Connected Reasoning